Niobocene dichloride: Preparation and structure

 The compound adopts a "clamshell" structure characteristic of a bent metallocene where the Cp rings are not parallel, the average Cp(centroid)-M-Cp angle being about 130.3°.
-The Cl-Nb-Cl angle of 85.6° is narrower than in zirconacene dichloride (97.1°) but wider than in molybdocene dichloride (82°).
+The Cl-Nb-Cl angle of 85.6° is narrower than in zirconocene dichloride (97.1°) but wider than in molybdocene dichloride (82°).
 This trend is consistent with the orientation of the HOMO in this class of complex.

 Applications and further work

 Unlike the related zirconacene and titanocene dichlorides, no applications have been found for this compound, although it has been studied widely.

 It was investigated as a potential anti-cancer agent.